-As part of her co-op internship program, Elmhurst College senior Jasmine Davis conducted a presentation to her employer, Bimbo Bakeries USA, explaining her work and project accomplishments from July to December 2019.
+As part of her co-op internship program, Elmhurst University senior Jasmine Davis conducted a presentation to her employer, Bimbo Bakeries USA, explaining her work and project accomplishments from July to December 2019.
 This was her “prove it” moment to a prominent food company.

 A ton of work, preparation, inspiration and guidance brought Jasmine’s journey to this point.
 Now with a semester until graduation and a job in her sights, many things happened to chart the right course for her professional life.

 After high school, Jasmine tried to settle on a viable major.
 Initially, her higher education career took her to Elgin Community College, close to home.
 But she wanted to take the next step toward a bachelor’s degree.

 During a college fair, Jasmine spotted Elmhurst University.
 She immediately felt comfortable after speaking to the admission counselor.
 Her transfer process was seamless.
 She knew everything she needed to do at each step.

 Once on campus, the experience got even better.

 “I’m really glad I chose Elmhurst because you get such a close relationship with your professors,” she says.